pathivu/pathivu/README.md

   ]
 }
 ```
-So thhe output will look something like this:
+So the output will look something like this:

 ```json
 {